microsoftgraph/msgraph-sdk-powershell/src/SchemaExtensions/beta/examples/New-MgBetaSchemaExtension.md

 }

 New-MgBetaSchemaExtension -BodyParameter $params

 ```
-This example shows how to use the New-MgBetaSchemaExtension Cmdlet.
+This example shows creating a schema extension setting the owner
-To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).